 As of (V.2019.03.15), the bargain-priced JCSL-500-5S fixed value vacuum cap previously mentioned here is no longer for sale at MaxGain.
 From time to time such items will appear on Ebay or the sources above with limited quantities.
 The only way to find these bargains is to keep a lookout.

-We currently estimate a one-size-fits-all coil at 10 to 12 bare turns, 4 turns per inch, of solid bare AWG 12 (IEC 4 sqmm) or larger copper wound on a 3 inch (75 mm) diameter form.
-This can be any sufficiently rigid high current coil format providing about 3 µH overall inductance.
-The coil will need enough space between windings to allow placing and soldering taps to vary µH and ratios for tuning.
+We estimate a large enough coil (3 µH) at 10 to 12 turns of solid bare #10 AWG copper wire, 3 inch (75 mm) diameter.
+Larger wire or copper tube wound on a 3 inch form may need more turns to achieve 3 µH.
+This can be any sufficiently rigid high current coil format providing enough turns and space between windings to allow placing and soldering taps to vary µH and ratios for tuning.
 To reduce loss the winding form should be removed from the coil for actual operation.
 Support the coil at each end.
 However, do not remove the four polystyrene bars that support manufactured coil stock.
 3/16 or 1/4 inch copper tubing hand wound on a 3 inch form and mounted without the form to insulators at the ends may be the least expensive and most efficient winding.

 Allow the full 24 hours for full curing before handling or cutting the coil into smaller pieces.
 When you have done this, the coil will have a distinct rigid solid "feel" to it.